BGoutam/Ocean/Readme.md

    Point to note is once an algorithm is published and it's DID is stored, the same algorithm can be executed on a separate dataset.
 This is detailed on teh section Gradio App.

+NOTE :: ALL ALGORITHMS ARE RUN USING A FREE COMPUTING ENVIRONMENT WHICH IS LIMITED TO
+        1 CPU AND MAXIMUM TIME LIMIT OF 60 SECONDS.
+HENCE COMPLEX TIME CONSUMING C2D ALGORITHMS WOULD NOT RUN IN THE FREE C2D ENVIRONMENT.

-NOTE :: Currently all the CLIs are hardcoded to use "polygon-test" which is the Polygon Testnet
+        Currently all the CLIs are hardcoded to use "polygon-test" which is the Polygon Testnet Mumbai.
-        Mumbai.
 It can be changed to a parameter in the next version.
 Also, a separate document for Setup will be added detailing how to setup and run on separate instances.